-- alike participated in 2017 in October's Wear Pink Day and Movember.
-D3 also supports local universities and food pantries. - DIAM Brazil has donated 459 books in 2017 to enhance a local public school's library.
-Other initiatives include favouring hiring from low-income areas. - DIAM Yzeure has a longstanding partnership with a social inclusion workshop for both production and postconsumer dismantling.
-DIAM Prestige Europe is initiating a partnership with Singa France, to foster and design opportunities between newly arrived people (including refugees) and the local community. - DIAM Australia is now employing two people from White Lion, a national nonprofit organisation which supports youngsters breaking their cycle of disadvantage. - In 2017, DIAM Poland has signed an agreement with a local prison to 'resocialise 'offenders through work.
-The employees also raised money for a polish NGO which helps children with special needs. - In the UK, DIAM very actively partners with RNIB and Remploy, two NGOs to recruit disabled employees or help the work and social inclusion of people with difficulties. - DIAM Display China sponsors five young girls from Chinese minorities with the NGO Couleurs de Chine to provide them access to school.
+DIAM Yzeure has a longstanding partnership with a social inclusion workshop for both production and postconsumer dismantling.

+- DIAM Australia is now employing two people from White Lion, a national nonprofit organisation which supports youngsters breaking their cycle of disadvantage. - In 2019, DIAM Poland has further developed its agreement with a local prison to 'resocialise 'offenders through work.
+The employees also raised money for a polish NGO which helps children with special needs. - In the UK, DIAM very actively partners with RNIB and Remploy, two NGOs to recruit disabled employees or help the work and social inclusion of people with difficulties. - DIAM Display China sponsors young girls from Chinese minorities with the NGO "Couleurs de Chine" to provide them access to school.